ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/api-reference/apollo-federation.md

 </ExampleTabs>

 Next, we'll create our `Review` type that has a reference to the `Product` entity.
-Similar to our first class, we'll need to denote the type's key(s) and the corresponding entity reference resovlers.
+Similar to our first class, we'll need to denote the type's key(s) and the corresponding entity reference resovler(s).

 <ExampleTabs>